jacobrhn/22_2_AlgoDat_Exercises/README.md

 ---|---
 Semester|2

-Solutions to the exercises in lecture "Algorithmen und Datenstrukturen" (Semester 2) at DHBW Loerrach, elaborated by Kilian Lorenz and Jacob Ruhnau
+Solutions to the exercises elaborated by Kilian Lorenz and Jacob Ruhnau